School of Art and Design

-The FIT strategic planning process devoted the fall term to identifying the key challenges and opportunities the College will face over the next decade.
+The FIT strategic planning process devoted a full fall term to identifying the key challenges and opportunities the College will face over the next decade.
 More than 80 interviews were conducted; four special roundtables were convened; and, in January we met as a Steering Committee to push the process forward by establishing nine special planning committees.
-The results of these discussions and deliberations are summarized in the four documents accompanying this charge to the special planning committee.
-We are asking the School of Art and Design to establish:
+The results of these discussions and deliberations are summarized in four documents accompanying this charge to the special planning committee.
+We asked the School of Art and Design to establish:

 - a memorandum identifying Issues for first roundtables;

 - a report summarizing the central themes from the strategic planning roundtables convened December 6-7 and December 15-16, 2004; and